OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 - Challenges
 - Design decisions

 But before we do, we should define what we mean by "configuration-as-code".
-We are referring to a version-controlled (aka git), text representation of an Octopus project.
+We are referring to a version-controlled (aka Git), text representation of an Octopus project.
 Today when you configure a project in Octopus the configuration is stored as records in a relational database.
-This feature is basically taking some of that data and persisting it as files in a git repository rather than the database.
+This feature is basically taking some of that data and persisting it as files in a Git repository rather than the database.

 ## Why config-as-code?